From finding the best TV shows to getting around the city and more, these top 10 must-have apps in Germany will make your life run smoother.

 As any expat will tell you, learning the local language is a great way to make you feel at home.
 Not only will you be able to read all those official-looking documents sliding into your mailbox, but you’ll also be able to understand what’s being said around you.
 Whether you’re shopping on your local high street or working out at the gym, it’s important to have a basic grasp of the local language if nothing else.
 In Germany, this means brushing up on your German and there are plenty of ways you can start learning today.

-Babbel is a language learning app that can help you brush up on your German on-the-go.
+Babbel is a language learning app that can help you brush up on your German on the go.
 Its easy-to-follow courses are designed by language professionals, so you know you are in good hands as soon as you download the app.
-You can learn German at your own pace at a time that suits you, while also checking out there other great language courses, too.
+You can learn German at your own pace at a time that suits you, while also checking out their other great language courses, too.
 Just think, with a little Babbel practice every day, you’ll be speaking German before you know it!

 Other must-have German language apps: